Discover why Everyone’s Talking About the Gut Microbiome.

-There are literally trillions of microbial organisms living in and on our bodies, outnumbering our own cells 10 to 1.
+There are literally trillions of microbial organisms living in and on our bodies, outnumbering our own cells one-to-one.
 We have resisted them for years, with antibiotics, disinfectants, hand sanitisers and sprays, but as we get to understand them more, many of them it seems, are actually our little allies.

 Nowhere else can this be seen more evidently than in the close connection we have with our gut bacteria - the microbiome.

 Known as the microbiome, this idiosyncratic ecosystem of bacteria living in the gut plays an important role in a range of bodily functions, everything from supporting metabolism and digestion, through to influencing mood and immunity.